 A subject that, in my opinion, is becoming increasingly relevant is the status of a business after a divorce.
 Specifically, we have discussed a Limited Liability Company (LLC) as a specific type of business formation.

-If it is your spouse who is a member of an LLC then you would want to know that you can be assigned a portion of that membership interest but that you would not be able to have much control or even input into the day to day workings and decision making of the LLC.
+Suppose it is your spouse who is a member of an LLC, then you would want to know that you can be assigned a portion of that membership interest but that you would not be able to have much control or even input into the day to day workings and decision making of the LLC.
 Let’s explore this topic more in detail as the subject of today’s blog post from the Law Office of Bryan Fagan, PLLC.

 View your membership assignment as a partnership

 Let’s take a hypothetical example to see if we can learn a little more on the subject of LLCs.
-Suppose that you as a husband did not work within the partnership but was awarded your wife’s shares of stock in the family partnership.
+Suppose that you as a husband did not work within the partnership but were awarded your wife’s shares of stock in the family partnership.

 Risks of owning an assigned interest in an LLC

-As we’ve stated before most divorce cases settle out of court
+As we’ve stated before, most divorce cases settle out of court

 Questions about your divorce?
-Contact the Law Office of Bryan Fagan, PLLC today
+Contact the Law Office of Bryan Fagan, PLLC, today.

-No divorce is easy but the attorneys with the Law Office of Bryan Fagan, PLLC work tirelessly on behalf of our clients to advocate and present options and solutions to their problems.
+No divorce is easy, but the attorneys with the Law Office of Bryan Fagan, PLLC, work tirelessly on behalf of our clients to advocate and present options and solutions to their problems.
 We offer free of charge consultations six days a week where our attorneys can answer your questions in a comfortable environment.